odrevet/video-without-flash-restartless/README.md

 Fetch video source of flash based media and play the video directly with Firefox, without the use of the flash plug-in.

+Works with Firefox for Desktop and Android.

 **Supported sites/embed video player**
-* Youtube (partial support)
 * Blip
 * ScreenWaveMedia
 * HTML5